armchair-psychologist/project_scripts/README.md

 jupyter notebook
 ## When adding new dependency(venv needs to be activated)
 pip freeze > requirements.txt
-## When installing new dependency(need to done after pulls that modify requirement.txt and venv needs to be activated for this)
+## When installing new dependency(need to be done after pulls that modify requirement.txt and venv needs to be activated for this)
 pip install -r requirements.txt
 ## Relevant directories
 All project related scripts are in project_scripts